DataBigDawg/CourseraGetCleanData/CODEBOOK.md

-# CODEBOOK for Getting and Cleaning Data Coursera Week 4 Assignment
+## CODEBOOK for Getting and Cleaning Data Coursera Week 4 Assignment

-## The Analysis process
+### The Analysis process from run_analysis.r script

    1. We assume we are in the working directory for the Files we will be using for this exercise.